 In early 2020, I took a girls trip to Texas to see the HGTV Fixer Upper sensation Magnolia Farms: The Silos with my mother-in-law and two sisters-in-law.
 Although we did not meet Joanna Gaines like I’d hoped (such a shame since I think we’d be best friends), we still had a great time.
 We visited not only The Silos but also Dallas, Waco and San Antonio.
-This trip makes for a great extended girls weekend.
-Plan your own The Silos Texas Roadtrip using the itinerary below.
+This Magnolia Farms Texas Road Trip makes for a great extended girls weekend.
+Plan your own Magnolia Farms Texas Road Trip using the itinerary below.

 Disclosure: This article contains affiliate links.
 That means that, at no cost to you, we may get a small commission if your purchase through these links.
 This helps us keep providing travel resources for you!